ananabh/Image_Deblurring/README.md

 # Image_Deblurring
-	Project Course CS399 for deblurring of Image using Machine Learning
+	Deblurring of Image using Machine Learning
 #### Concept and Algorithm Used
 	1.Gaussian Mixture Model (Soft Clustering Algorithm)
 	2.Dictionary Learning using weighted sparse coding